scalar-labs/scalardb/docs/design.md

 Scalar DB is a multi-dimensional map distributed to multiple nodes by key-based hash partitioning.
 Records are assumed to be hash-partitioned by partition-key (even though an underlining implementation may support range partitioning).
 Records with the same partition-key define a partition.
-Partitions are then sorted by the clustering-key.
+A partition is clustered (sorted) by the clustering-key.
 It is similar to Google BigTable [2] but it differs in clustering-key structure and partitioning scheme.

 ### Limitation of the data model